PD/GWSS Assessment & Referendum

 Voter Eligibility and Timeline

-To establish the list of eligible grower voters for the 2025 vote, CDFA requested all wineries and winegrape processors to submit the names, mailing addresses, and assessment values of all producers who paid the assessment on grapes crushed during the 2024 harvest.
-Every winegrape producer who paid the 2024 assessment will receive a ballot by mail in April.
-Growers operating multiple entities will receive separate ballots for each.
-Each ballot should be completed and mailed back by May 13.
+To establish the list of eligible grower voters for the 2030 vote, CDFA will request all wineries and winegrape processors to submit the names, mailing addresses, and assessment values of all producers who paid the assessment on grapes crushed during the 2029 harvest.
+Every winegrape producer who paid the 2029 assessment will receive a ballot in Spring 2030.
+Growers operating multiple entities received separate ballots for each.

 Passage Requirements